Reasoning Around Paradox with Grounded Deduction: Natural number arithmetic

 We will not rehash here all the details of Ackermann's proof that his function is actually superexponential, growing faster than any exponential function representable in primitive-recursive arithmetic.
 It should in principle be straightforward, if tedious, to transplant Ackermann's proof into \gd.
 Again, the only significant new proof that obligations \gd imposes atop classical logic are to satisfy the various natural number and boolean typing requirements, all of which should be readily satisfiable given the well-founded structure of everything to be proven.

 In summary, when we introduce the natural numbers, \gd's unrestricted recursive definitions enable us not only to express and reason about primitive-recursive functions and predicates as in PRA, but also to express arbitrary computable functions through recursion, and apparently to reason about them in relatively standard ways that at least extend beyond the reasoning power of PRA.
-How far this reasoning power extends, remains to be seen.